-In October of 2007 I randomly accepted an invitation to join a group of men with whom I had enjoyed my off time.
-I say randomly because my joining Delta Sigma Phi was more or less a journey on which I was only a passenger.
-At the time, I was understanding college classes and rowing every morning and training for rowing every afternoon.
+In October of 2007 I randomly accepted an invitation to join a group of men called Delta Sigma Phi.
+I say randomly because my joining Delta Sig seemed inevitable – whether they were courting me or not – it just seemed to fit, and as an offer to join, and later to initiate, came, I accepted them as obvious “yes” decisions.
+At the time, I was “learning college” – classes and rowing every morning and training for rowing every afternoon.

-I wasn’t a particularly good new member.
+I wasn’t a particularly productive new member.
 I had to miss things due to practice and was generally disinterested in leadership within the fraternity.
-I didn’t take a position within my class (Kappa class, a tribute to which will come later), but I was involved in all I could be.
+I didn’t take a position within my class, but I was involved in all I could be.
 I liked the men I had joined with and enjoyed a party or two.

 Then came the opportunity of a lifetime.
 We were going to participate in a dance competition.